-Pension sharing is the way the pension pot is divided between 2 partners during a dissolution of a civil partnership or marriage.
+Pension sharing is described as the way the pension pot is divided between two partners during a dissolution of a civil partnership or marriage.

-Before pension sharing was introduced, if one partner had never worked, they would not be entitled to any money earned in the pension pot during the marriage.
+Before pension sharing was introduced there were some clear rules on how it was divided.
+For example, if one partner had never worked, they would not be entitled to any money earned in the pension pot during the marriage.

 The new law now counts the pension pot or shared pension as part of the marital assets and will also be judged as something that needs to be split between the two parties.

-Our solicitors will give you the best advice to ensure that your divorce and any financial settlements are sorted out smoothly, including the preparation of Consent Orders.
+Our solicitors will give you the best advice to ensure that your divorce and any financial settlements are sorted out efficiently.